gitcoinco/dPopp-reader/README.md

 import PassportReader from '@dpopp/passport-reader'

 ...

-const reader = new PassportReader('https://ceramic-clay.3boxlabs.com')
+// create a new instance point at the community clay node on mainnet const reader = new PassportReader('https://ceramic-clay.3boxlabs.com', '1')
 ```

 <br/>

-The `PassportReader` instance exposes 5 methods to help read the content of a dPopp Passport:
+The `PassportReader` instance exposes read-only methods to get the content of a dPopp Passport/Ceramic account:

 <br/>